Collage effects for /image/merge: polaroid-stack and mosaic

 images, and iterate on width, coverage, or seed until the layout feels right.

-a filmstrip, or a diagonal overlap — let us know and we will look at adding it as another effect
+with rounded corners, a filmstrip, or a diagonal overlap — let us know and we will look into adding

 Take the effects for a spin with these runnable demos: